 Step Three: Taking Actions Everyday That Move You Forward

-Start with baby step; it’s a process.
-So in the beginning, concentrate on doing tiny actions that will start you on the road to your best new life after divorce.
 I know this whole thing sounds exhausting and getting through divorce can be exhausting.
+But start with baby steps; it’s a process.
+So in the beginning, concentrate on making tiny actions that will start you on the road to your best new life after divorce.

 When you first wake up every morning try saying to yourself, “Thank you that I made it through the night.”
 Add five new things to your list every morning, “Thank you for my eyes.
 Thank you that I can walk into the kitchen and have something good to eat.
 Thank you for coffee.
 Thank you that I have two legs and the freedom to use them.”
 This seemingly simple attitude adjustment toward gratitude will be profound in bringing about healing in your heart.